salman-abedin/mono_trans_bspwm/README.md

 ![](preview/preview.gif)

 # Transparent full-screen & monocle work-flow for BSPWM
-No more ugly windows behind your beautiful transparent visible one
+No more ugly windows behind your beautiful transparent one

 # Features
-   * Clear transparent full-screen
+   * No background windows on fullscreen mode
-   * Clear transparent monocle
+   * No background windows on monocle mode
-   * Navigating forward & backward
+   * Navigation between hidden windows
-   * Auto navigate to hidden nodes after closing
+   * Auto navigate to previews hidden window after closing
    * fully functional with regular work flow

 # Dependencies